Crowned eagle: Breeding

 It is estimated that most crowned eagles will reach breeding maturity at around five years old, as is typical for other large eagle species.

 Dietary biology

-The crowned eagle is often described as the most powerful raptor in Africa, even more so than the two slightly heavier species endemic to Africa, the martial eagle and the Verreaux's eagle (Aquila verreauxii).Steyn, P. 1982.
-Birds of prey of southern Africa: their identification and life histories.
-David Phillip, Cape Town, South Africa.
+The crowned eagle is often described as the most powerful raptor in Africa, even more so than the two slightly heavier species endemic to Africa, the martial eagle and the Verreaux's eagle (Aquila verreauxii).
 One listing included the crowned eagle as the only bird in a ranking of the 10 strongest living land creatures (pound for pound).
-Elsewhere, the harpy eagle is listed as the overall most powerful living eagle and bird of prey.Schulenberg, T.S.
-(2009) Harpy eagle (Harpia harpyja).
-In: Schulenberg, T.S.
-(Ed.)
-Neotropical Birds Online.
-Cornell Lab of Ornithology, Ithaca.
+Elsewhere, the harpy eagle is listed as the overall most powerful living eagle and bird of prey.
 Since there are no known actual tests in any African raptor of the pressure exerted via their grip, as has been done with some other large eagles, their power has been estimated from the size of the feet and talons and from the prey they typically select.